Minnesota North Stars: 1980s

-Beginning in 1983–84, the team was determined to erase the failures of the previous two campaigns and came close to doing so.
-This was a season of change for the North Stars and their fans, as Bill Mahoney, a defensive-minded teacher of the game, took over as coach.
-Very early in the season, a major trade shook the organization, all of Minnesota, and the NHL.
-The popular Bobby Smith was shipped off to the Montreal Canadiens for a pair of defense-minded forwards, Keith Acton and Mark Napier.
-The team posted the second-highest victory total in its history with 39, and win its second Norris Division crown in three years.
-Luckily for the North Stars, the Norris Division was very weak that year; they were the only team in the division to have a winning record that season.
+In 1983–84 Bill Mahoney, a defensive-minded coach, took over.
+Early in the season, Bobby Smith was traded to the Montreal Canadiens for a pair of defense-minded forwards, Keith Acton and Mark Napier.
+The team posted the second-highest victory total in its history with 39 and won its second Norris Division crown in three years.
+Luckily for them, the Norris Division was very weak that year; they were the only team in the division to have a winning record.

-In the playoffs, the North Stars finally defeated their rival, the Chicago Black Hawks.
+In the playoffs, the North Stars defeated the Blackhawks.
 Minnesota won the series 3–2, then eliminated the St. Louis Blues in seven games.
-Only one team remained between the North Stars’ second Stanley Cup Final appearance in four seasons: Wayne Gretzky's Edmonton Oilers.
-It was a tough, high-scoring series, but Edmonton's star-studded lineup proved too much for the North Stars, and the Oilers swept Minnesota in four games en route to their first Stanley Cup championship.
+They then lost to the Edmonton Oilers in four games.

 After 1984, the franchise only had one more winning season in Minnesota, in 1985–86.
-Seemingly, the franchise hit bottom in 1987–88, when it won only 19 games, still the second-fewest wins in franchise history.
-However, the Norris Division was so weak that year (only the Detroit Red Wings finished with a winning record) that they and Toronto Maple Leafs were fighting it out for the last playoff spot from the division on the last day of the season despite having the two worst records in the league.
-In those days, the four top teams in each division made the playoffs, regardless of record.
-A loss to the Calgary Flames coupled with the Leafs' win over the Red Wings not only kept the North Stars out of the playoffs, but also assured them of the worst record in the league.
-While the late 1980s saw the franchise draft what would turn out to be their greatest player – forward Mike Modano – chronic attendance problems spurred the owners to threaten to move the club to the San Francisco Bay Area, against the league's wishes.
+In 1987–88, it won 19 games, the second-fewest wins in franchise history.
+A loss to the Calgary Flames coupled with the Leafs' win over the Red Wings not only kept the North Stars out of the playoffs, but also with the worst record in the league.
+Chronic attendance problems led the owners to threaten to move the club to the San Francisco Bay Area, against the league's wishes.